-Please note that graduation ceremonies are currently suspended and will resume when the Centers for Disease Control determine it is safe to participate in large indoor gatherings.
-During normal operations, CHAC holds a graduation ceremony once a year, typically during the month of June, for graduates who completed their program during the last 12 months.
 Recognitions and awards are presented at the ceremony to those graduates with both perfect attendances during their program training and a cumulative GPA of 4.0 at the completion of the program.
 Students are advised that make-up of any absences, tardies, or early departures does not count as perfect attendance.
-Graduates whose graduation ceremonies were impacted by Covid-19 restrictions are invited to walk at CHAC's post-pandemic graduation ceremony.